After five days in the ICU, Tonico Pereira says he suffered from suffocation with influenza A: 'I almost died'

-The actor Tonic Pereira, who was recently seen in the soap opera “A place in the sun” as Romero, former teacher of Christian (Cauã Reymond), needed intensive health care recently.
+Actor Tonico Pereira, who was recently seen in the soap opera “Um Lugar ao Sol” as Romero, former teacher of Christian (Cauã Reymond), needed intensive health care recently.
 Contaminated with influenza A, he had to be admitted to an intensive care bed.

-Read more: As former model Rebeca, from ‘Um Lugar ao Sol’, Andréa Beltrão admits to feeling prettier at 58 years old
+Juan Paiva: Born and raised in Vidigal, the Ravi from ‘Um Lugar ao Sol’, says that he has already lived an episode of racism, as well as the character.

 “I almost died last week.
 I had an Influenza that came with pneumonia.
 I blacked out, I was in the ICU for five days.
 If I didn’t go, I would die.
-Now I’m fine, for my parameters – says the actor, who is 73 years old.
+Now I’m fine, for my parameters – says the actor.

 Last Friday, when the actor was still recovering, the municipal secretary of Health in Rio, Daniel Soranz, said that the city is experiencing an influenza A epidemic.